-The market price of our common stock is subject to wide fluctuations in response to, among other things, the risk factors described in this periodic report, and other factors such as rumors or fluctuations in the valuation of companies perceived by investors to be comparable to us.
-For example, in the three months ended March 31, 2014, the closing price of our common stock ranged from \$19.02 to \$23.86.
+The market price of our common stock is subject to wide fluctuations in response to, among other things, the risk factors described in this periodic report, and other factors such as rumors or fluctuations in the valuation of companies perceived by investors to be comparable to us or announcements regarding the Program and the timing and amount of shares we purchase under the Program.
+For example, during the three months ended March 31, 2015, the closing price of our common stock ranged from \$29.22 to \$35.48.